hatscode/hackers-tools/README.md

 3. Add your tool/resource with proper documentation
 4. Submit a pull request

-## 📖 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/stilla1ex/hackers-tools/blob/main/LICENSE) file for details.

-## 📞 Contact
+## Contact

 For questions, suggestions, or collaborations, please open an issue on GitHub.

 ---

-**Remember**: Always use these tools responsibly and only on systems you own or have explicit permission to test.
-Ethical hacking requires ethical behavior.
+**Remember**: Always use tools responsibly and only on systems you own or have explicit permission to test.
+Happy hacking!